 You can monitor your credit reports through any of the three credit bureaus.
 You can request a free credit report each year — some often offer free monitoring — through AnnualCreditReport.com.

 It may be worth considering signing up for a paid service that monitors all three credit bureaus and provides more detailed information than what you would get from the free services.
+A good option is MyFICO.
 You don’t necessarily have to sign up for long.
 You can do so for a few months while you’re preparing to apply for a mortgage.

 How to improve your credit score before applying for a mortgage